 If f denotes the frequency, then the period is T = 1/f.
 In other words, if the frequency of a pendulum is 60 cycles per second (or 60 Hertz), then its period is 1/60 seconds.

 Likewise, if the period is 3 seconds, then the frequency is f = 1/T = 1/3 cycles per second or 0.33 Hz.

 A pendulum has some interesting properties, concerning its frequency:

 The frequency of the pendulum is dependent on the length of the string or wire.
 The shorter the wire, the greater the frequency or how fast it goes back and forth.

-The frequency is independent of the amplitude of the swing, provided the initial angle is not large.
+The frequency is independent of the amplitude of the swing, provided the initial angle is small.
 At larger angles, there is a slight change in the frequency.